Grindr: Reality shows

-The June 30, 2014 episode of American reality court show Judge Judy involved a case between a 47-year-old plaintiff and a 23-year-old defendant who had met through Grindr.
+The June 30, 2014, episode of American reality court show Judge Judy involved a case between a 47-year-old plaintiff and a 23-year-old defendant who had met through Grindr.
 Judge Judy dismissed the lawsuit, ruling that the money given to the defendant was a gift rather than a loan.

-In the September 2014 MTV television special Being Tyler Posey, American actor Tyler Posey jokes that he has a Grindr account.

 In the April 21, 2015 episode of American reality television series The Real Housewives of New York City, cast member Luann de Lesseps informs fellow cast member Ramona Singer that Singer's estranged husband is active on dating sites.
 Singer says it does not bother her, but asks Luann, "What's the gay site called?"
 Luann replies, "Grindr?"
 Singer then asserts, "Maybe if he was on Grindr, that would bother me."
 Bravo, the TV network that airs the series, teased viewers with a clip of the exchange to entice them to tune in to the episode.

-In a June 2017 interview, openly gay former cast member Milan Christopher of the American reality television series Love & Hip Hop: Hollywood said that he has met guys using Grindr.

-In the December 18, 2017 episode of American reality television series Love & Hip Hop: New York, cast member Jonathan makes a catfish Grindr account to catch his boyfriend cheating.

 In April to August 2018, a recurring storyline on the third season of American reality television series The Real Housewives of Potomac involved a cast member's husband's alleged extramarital affair with a young man on Grindr.

 Films

-In the November 2013 Netflix original comedy Aziz Ansari: Buried Alive, American comedian Aziz Ansari jokes about how Grindr's user-friendly design makes casual sex so accessible for gay men but employing the same mechanism for heterosexual people would make women feel too unsafe for it to work.
+In the November 2013, Netflix original comedy Aziz Ansari: Buried Alive, American comedian Aziz Ansari jokes about how Grindr's user-friendly design makes casual sex so accessible for gay men but employing the same mechanism for heterosexual people would make women feel too unsafe for it to work.
 He says Grindr "might be the most incredible technology that's come out in [his] lifetime."

-In the July 2015 American romantic comedy film Trainwreck directed by Judd Apatow and written by Amy Schumer, actor John Cena plays a closeted bisexual character who mentions his use of Grindr when he gets into a verbal altercation with a man in a movie theater.
+In the July 2015, American romantic comedy film Trainwreck directed by Judd Apatow and written by Amy Schumer, actor John Cena plays a closeted bisexual character who mentions his use of Grindr when he gets into a verbal altercation with a man in a movie theater.
 After shouting several comedic gay innuendos at the man, Cena yells, "Fuck you, Tone Loc!
 You wanna take it to the parking lot?
 Fine!
 If you can't find me, I'll be the closest one on Grindr!" and then storms out of the theater.

-In the February 2019 American romantic comedy film What Men Want directed by Adam Shankman, actress Taraji P. Henson plays a character who accidentally gains the psychic power to hear men's inner thoughts.
+In the February 2019, American romantic comedy film What Men Want directed by Adam Shankman, actress Taraji P. Henson plays a character who accidentally gains the psychic power to hear men's inner thoughts.
 Working as the only woman at an otherwise all-male sports marketing company, she especially wields her new power to help advance her career.
 In one scene, one of her stereotypical "manly man" coworkers debates whether to join Tinder or Grindr.